Martin-MacDonald/decimal-to-roman-converter/README.md

 - To make the function robust there are two custom error objects created to effectively handle wrong inputs:
   - If the input is not a number (in JavaScript terms) it will throw a NotNumberException
-  - If the input is a number but not within the range 1 - 3999 (the general limit for roman numerals) or is not a valid Integer then it will throw a NotValidIntegerException
+  - If the input is a number but not within the range 1 - 3999 (the general limit for roman numerals) or is not a valid nteger then it will throw a NotValidIntegerException
 - Returning custom errors will mean the user will have a good understanding of why their input is wrong
 - All the error handling is done at the start of the function to stop any unecessary code executing.